Week : Intellectual Debt in the Agent Era

 Historically we’ve been software first, this is a necessary but insufficient condition for data first.
 We need to move from software-as-a-service to data-as-a-service, from service oriented architectures to data oriented architectures.

 The philosphy of DOA is also possible with more standard data infrastructures, such as SQL data bases, but more work has to be put into place to ensure that book-keeping around data provenance and origin is stored, as well as approaches for snapshotting the data ecosystem.
+Our studies (Paleyes et al., 2022a) have made a lot of use of flow based programming (Paleyes et al., 2022a).

 Apache Flink is a stream processing framework.
 Flink is a foundation for event driven processing.
 This gives a high throughput and low latency framework that operates on dataflows.